 Surgical Procedures: Surgery and Staging for Gastric Cancer

-Cancerous cells in the lining of the stomach are called gastric cancer.
-The stomach is a J-shaped organ that sits in the top part of the belly.
+When there are cancer cells in the lining of your stomach, it is called gastric cancer.
+The stomach is a J-shaped organ that sits in the top part of your belly.
 It helps break down and digest food and processes nutrients.
-After food is partially digested in the stomach, it is then moved to the small intestine.
+After food is partially digested in your stomach, it is then moved to your small intestine.

-The stomach is very muscular and has many parts and layers to it.
+Your stomach is very muscular.
+It has many parts and layers to it.
 There are five main parts of the stomach: the cardia, fundus, body, antrum, and pylorus.
-The layers of the stomach include the serosa, subserosa, the muscularis propria, the submucosa, and the mucosa.
+The layers of the stomach are made up of the serosa, subserosa, the muscularis propria, the submucosa, and the mucosa.
 Most gastric cancers begin in the mucosa, or the innermost layer of the stomach (the layer that comes into contact with food).

 The most common type of gastric cancer is adenocarcinoma.
-Other less common types of gastric cancers include:
+Other less common types of gastric cancers are:

 - Lymphoma.